sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Supplier Management and Monitoring (Business Process)

-A structured approach to managing and monitoring relationships with external suppliers, vendors and contractors, including selection, contract management and compliance oversight.
+**Supplier Management and Monitoring:** A structured approach to managing and monitoring relationships with external suppliers, vendors and contractors, including selection, contract management and compliance oversight.

 ```{list-table}
 :header-rows: 1